spacelift-io/user-documentation/docs/integrations/single-sign-on/azure-ad-oidc-setup-guide.md

 Define an **Expires** duration**.**

 !!! info
-    In this example, we are using 6 months for **Expires.** This means you will need to generate a new client secret in 6 months for your OIDC integration.&#x20;
+    In this example, we are using 6 months for **Expires.** This means you will need to generate a new client secret in 6 months for your OIDC integration.

 Click **Add.**